≡ Menu

 American General is widely available through life insurance agents throughout the United States.
 Additionally, AIG offers a direct-to-consumer marketing arm called AIG Direct, which maintains a strong online presence.
 However, AIG Direct differs from typical online brokers because purchasers work directly with AIG’s in-house agents, usually through phone communication, rather than having their applications processed solely through the website.

-Independent life insurance agencies across the country, including brokers such as the team at IBUSA, also offer AIG policies.
+Independent life insurance agencies nationwide, including brokers such as the team at IBUSA, also offer AIG policies.
 Some of these brokers sell policies exclusively online.

-Here is the good news, if you are considering AIG, know that when looking the best term life insurance rates available the best method is to use a broker who works with many of the top companies.
-That way, if AIG isn’t the best option you can choose a different company based on your unique needs and goals.
+Here is the good news: If you are considering AIG, know that the best method for finding the best term life insurance rates available is to use a broker who works with many of the top companies.
+If AIG isn’t the best option, you can choose a different company based on your unique needs and goals.

 American General Life Insurance Ratings

-This is one of the most important considerations when looking at what life insurance company to choose as rating agencies take a fine-toothed comb and investigate everything about a life insurance company’s financials
+This is one of the most important considerations when considering what life insurance company to choose, as rating agencies take a fine-toothed comb and investigate everything about a life insurance company’s financials.

-The conclusion of ratings agencies based on their expertise is important!
-So how did rating agencies rate American General Life Insurance and how do they stack up against other top rated life insurance companies?
+The conclusion of rating agencies based on their expertise is essential!
+So, how did rating agencies rate American General Life Insurance, and how do they stack up against other top-rated life insurance companies?

 American General Ratings as of September 2020: